HalemDarwish/-https-github.com-Helarga-Efficient-energy-use/README.md

    **LinuxOS users instructions**

-For Linux users, you intercat with github through terminal commands, I shall demonstrate it during next lectures if requested by any of you :).
+For Linux users, you interact with github through terminal commands, I shall demonstrate it during next lectures if requested by any of you :).

    **WindowsOS users instructions**